KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 It's possible to speed up your builds by caching the packages you download, using a caching proxy such as **[approx](https://packages.debian.org/testing/approx)** (recommended) or **[apt-cacher-ng](https://packages.debian.org/testing/apt-cacher-ng)**, as described in [the previous article](/docs/development/arm-cross-compilation-environment/).
 Note that this can break some of the standard build scripts unless you uncomment certain lines before building - they're noted in the scripts themselves.
 If you're using **approx** or **apt-cacher-ng**, make sure you _check your scripts_ for any necessary changes.

-For reliable and predictable results, build your Kali Linix ARM chroot **from within a pre-existing and [up-to-date](/docs/general-use/updating-kali/) Kali Linux environment**.
+For reliable and predictable results, build your Kali Linux ARM chroot **from within a pre-existing and [up-to-date](/docs/general-use/updating-kali/) Kali Linux environment**.
 This guide assumes that you have already [set up your ARM cross-compilation environment](/docs/development/arm-cross-compilation-environment/).

 ## An Annotated Example of a Generic ARM Build of Kali Linux